foxmask/wallabagapi/README.rst

 ======

-Wait the final release of http://v2.wallabag.org to be able to use the REST API completly this final release should be able to provide an oauth with the exchange of the token
+Wait the final release of http://v2.wallabag.org to be able to use the REST API completly this final release should be able to provide a token